robertbenson/python_unittest_pytest/README.md

 The owner had a bad experience in a 7 wheeler and has banned them.

 The wheel parameter must be an integer or float.

+## TDD - Test-driven development

+Red — think about what you want to develop, make a failing test

+Green — think about how to make your tests pass

+Refactor — think about how to improve your existing implementation

 ## pytest - a testing framework